The Jasper Indigenous Exhibit

 Nearing completion

 Due to the ongoing wildfire situation in Jasper National Park, the Jasper Indigenous Exhibit Grand Opening event, scheduled for September 7 and 8, 2024, has been cancelled.
 While the exhibit was not damaged when the wildfire reached the town of Jasper on July 24, 2024, work to complete the exhibit was delayed.
 The completion of this work and an official opening date for the exhibit is unknown at this time.
-Fencing around the perimeter remains in place to protect the exhibit as it is still under construction.
+Fencing remains around a few features of the exhibit that are not yet complete.
+However, visitors are now welcome to take a stroll through the exhibit, reading the unique stories of some of Jasper National Park’s Indigenous partners and viewing exceptional pieces of Indigenous artwork.

 Indigenous Exhibit Working Group